-Michael qualified for an individualized educational plan for emotional support.
+Michael qualified for an individualized education plan (IEP) for emotional support.
 While this was a good start, his current school was not able to provide the resources and environment that Michael really needed.
 With KidsVoice’s advocacy, Michael was enrolled in a new school better equipped to provide a sense of support for those in emotional distress.
 There, he began attending school a few hours each day.

 While working closely with the family, it became evident that the failing health of Michael’s grandmother meant that Michael’s responsibilities at home exceeded what was appropriate for a 12-year-old.
 KidsVoice expressed concern at this living arrangement.
 Ultimately, the court decided that it would be best for Michael to be placed into foster care so that he and his grandmother could both get the care they needed.

 Because he had no other family members to live with, KidsVoice advocated for Michael, who is in the LGBTQ community, to be placed in a home with LGBTQ parents.
 Unfortunately, due to limited LGBTQ foster homes, this was not immediately possible.
 While a placement that could best support Michael was found, his mental health continued to be addressed.

 When an LGBTQ home became available, Michael moved in.
 Within a few weeks, KidsVoice saw the positive effects it had.
 With the support of his foster moms, Michael began to flourish in counseling and at school.

 Once so resistant to school, Michael is now a high schooler with good grades.
 He is on track to graduate on time.